ma08/palo_alto_police_log_visualizer/README.md

 ## Data (`/public/data/incidents.json`)

 -   The application loads the incident data statically from this JSON file at build time.
--   This file is the final output of the main project's data processing pipeline (`scripts/prepare_website_data.py`).
+-   This file is the final output of the main project's data processing pipeline (`pipeline/steps/step_5_prepare_output.py`).
 -   **Data Structure:** The JSON is an array of incident objects.
-Key fields include:
+Key fields currently include:
     -   `case_number`: Incident identifier (string).
     -   `date`: Date of the incident (string, typically MM/DD/YYYY).
     -   `time`: Time of the incident represented as **minutes past midnight** (number, 0-1439).
 Invalid/missing times are represented as `0`.